Back to blog

 3. Expired or Missing Medical Certificate (391.41/391.45)

 The single most commonly expired document in DQ files.
-Penalties up to $15,846 per violation.
+Recordkeeping deficiencies carry FMCSA civil penalties of up to $1,584 per day, capped at $15,846.

 The rule: Every CMV driver must hold a current medical examiner's certificate from a provider on the FMCSA National Registry.
 Standard certificates are valid for 2 years.
 Drivers with certain conditions (hypertension, insulin-treated diabetes, monocular vision) receive 1-year certificates.